jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 The mobile engineering team was responsible for implementing the designs with their PM as a project lead, and one engineer per operating system.

 ## The research
-For this project, the web feature had already been designed by my teammate, so my research was heavily done based on the web experience that had already been tested.
-I also did research in order to implement the same user experience but by relying on user interfaces for each specific mobile OS.
+For this project, the web feature had already been researched and designed by one of my teammates, so my research was heavily informed by the web experience.
+My researched laid on the mobile implementation of the same experience.

 ## Final Designs
-The designs below were submitted for the mobile senior product manager and senior android engineer.
+The designs below were the final work submitted to the mobile senior product manager, and ultimately implemented by a senior Android engineer.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/notes-on-calendar-1.png" title="Notes on calendar" />